Best Times to Visit Grand Cayman, Cayman Islands

 Frequently Asked Questions

-What is the best time of year to visit Grand Cayman for ideal weather and fewer crowds?
+What is the best time to visit Grand Cayman for ideal weather and fewer crowds?

-For the best weather and fewer crowds, visit Grand Cayman during the shoulder seasons – April-May and September-October.
-You'll still have plenty of sunshine and warm temperatures, but avoid the peak season crowds and higher prices of December-March.
-Hurricane season officially runs from June 1st to November 30th, but the majority of storms occur in late August and September.
+For the sweet spot of good weather and fewer crowds, I recommend visiting Grand Cayman during the shoulder seasons – April-May and September-October.
+You'll still have plenty of sunshine, the water will be warm, and you'll avoid the peak season prices and crowds of December-March.
+Hurricane season officially runs from June 1st to November 30th, but it's usually less active outside of August-October.

-What are some local customs or cultural considerations I should be aware of while visiting Grand Cayman?
+What are some local customs or etiquette tips I should be aware of in Grand Cayman?

-How easy is it to get around Grand Cayman without a rental car, and what are some alternatives?
+How easy is it to get around Grand Cayman without a rental car?

 Ready to Plan Your Trip?